Question: Everyone says that adoption is different now than it was in previous eras.

 I wonder if too many agencies perpetuate the “as if” paradigm, that we can all act as if an adoption hadn’t taken place, that transfamilial parenting is no different than biological parenting.
 Too many hopeful parents do not understand that there IS a difference — especially to the adopted person.

 (There are, of course, some agencies who ARE trying to raise the bar and better educate their clients on the realities and complexities of adoptive parenting.
-I give them shout outs in this space on occasion.)
+I give them shout outs on occasion.)

 Still, there encouraging signs.
 Activists are effecting change in state legislatures across the country, as one-by-one, states restore the civil right to adopted adults to access their own birth records (Texas, you ARE going to open — you all will).